NullandKale/ILGPUWiki/Tutorial_01.md

 the accelerator.
 We dispose the accelerator explicitly by calling accelerator.Dispose();
 and then only afterwards dispose the context automatically via the using pattern.

+The Device instances do not need to be disposed.

-In more complex programs you will have a more complex tree of memory, kernels, streams, and accelerators to dispose of correctly.
+In more complex programs you may have a more complex tree of memory, kernels, streams, and accelerators to dispose of correctly.

 Lets assume this is the structure of some program: